154852/LWJGLTests/README.md

 You can use your mouse to drag the corners of the rectangle.
 To reset it press R.

-**Also, I understand that this is a long a complicated way to lanuch something simple but I couldn't be bothered to make a launcher so...
-Maybe another day. :)**
+# Option 2 - Easy
+# Step 1 - Get the files and java
+Follow step one and two of Option 1 above

+# Step 2 - Get the launcher
+Download the LWJGLLauncher.jar file from this repository

+# Step 3 - Run it
+Double click the LWJGLLauncher.jar file to run it.
+Easy.
+Unless it doesnt work.
+But it should.
+(If it doesnt make sure that the first jar is in your account - eg. Desktop or Downloads).
+If that doesnt work try option 1.

-**Finally, I just wanted to say that this is just a demonastration of how smooth the whole thing is, I can now easily adapt it for other purposes**
+**Finally, I just wanted to say that this is just a demonastration of how smooth the whole thing is, and how I can now easily adapt it for other purposes**